-Use the Disposition page from Records Management in the Microsoft Purview compliance portal to manage disposition reviews and view the metadata of records that have been automatically deleted at the end of their retention period.
+Use the Disposition page from Records Management in the Microsoft Purview compliance portal to manage disposition reviews and view the metadata of items marked as records that have been automatically deleted at the end of their retention period.

 If you're not an E5 customer, use the 90-day Microsoft Purview solutions trial to explore how additional Purview capabilities can help your organization manage data security and compliance needs.
 Start now at the Microsoft Purview compliance portal trials hub.
 Learn details about signing up and trial terms.

 Prerequisites for viewing content dispositions

 To manage disposition reviews and confirm that items marked as records have been deleted, you must have sufficient permissions and auditing must be enabled.
 Also be aware of any limitations for disposition.